martin0wong/org-manager/README.md

-# Martin's Personal Project - Organisation Structure Manager
+# Martin's Personal Project - Organization Structure Manager

 ## What will the application do?